×

 If you have not spent a lot of time in Brasilia, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Brasilia can be a great investment, as the city is growing rapidly and property values are increasing.
 However, it is important to consider the cost of living in the city, as well as the availability of rental properties.
 Renting a home in Brasilia can be a great option for those who are not ready to commit to buying a home, as it allows for more flexibility and can be more cost-effective in the short-term.
-Ultimately, the decision to buy or rent a home in Brasilia should be based on individual needs and preferences," commented one expat who made the move to Brasilia.
+Ultimately, the decision to buy or rent a home in Brasilia should be based on individual needs and preferences," explained one expat living in Brasilia, Brazil.

 What should I pack when moving to Brasilia?